CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 ### <b>Full Reusability Makes Constellations Addressable</b>

 ![Image description]({{site.url}}/assets/images/stoke-nova-perfect/Western-Commercial-Launches-By-Type.png){: width="600" .align-center}

+tl;dr
+* Constellations will be the biggest market in the future.
+* Legacy GEO is a stagnant, comparitively small market.
+* Responsiveness and low cost per launch per satellite are the primary considerations for launching constellations.
+* Constellations can be launched on any size rocket as long as the above point is met.
+* Full reusability allows for higher cadence and lower cost, even better than partial reusability even at the 5t class.

 Through following current trends in the launch market it is clear that launching constellations is the market that almost all new rockets should be optimized for.
 67% of commercial launches in the last 6 years were for constellations.
 80% of these launches were Starlink while the remaining is comprised mainly of Iridium and OneWeb.
 With numerous upcoming constellations - mainly Kuiper - it is clear this market will experience much more rapid growth than other payload types.